 According to an ABA and Hazelden Betty Ford Foundation study, lawyers experience higher depression and substance abuse rates than the general population.
 Unfortunately, lawyers are trained, possibly by way of antiquated character and fitness requirements, that mental health treatment is something to be hidden away, ashamed of, and avoided if at all possible.
 It is time that we acknowledge our humanity and get the help we need to remain healthy.

 It’s easy to become discouraged in the search for a mental health care provider.
 Even knowing whether to start with therapy or medication can be daunting.
 Some providers do not accept certain insurance providers or do not have available appointments for months.
-If you’re already emotionally taxed and burnt-out, these difficulties might make you want to give up.
-Or maybe you are concerned about the prospect of physically going into a doctor’s office, especially considering the health risks presented by COVID-19.
+If you’re already emotionally taxed and burnt out, these difficulties might make you want to give up.
+Or maybe you are concerned about the prospect of physically going into a doctor’s office.
 Thankfully, you have other options to get the treatment you need.

 Lawyer Assistance Programs (LAPs)